emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 Moving on, I am continuing to try and finalize the powerplant and corporate datasets, by only including relevant columns.
 Also having some of the same thoughts about what might be helpful supplemental data so that people can actually learn about data trends.
 (maybe what stats have the highest counts of certain types of powerplants.)

 For the fotune 500 companies, there is already some city/state information, but it's formatting is very inconsistent across different corporations.
-So I am going to convert lat/long info into more consistent city/state info using tidygeocoder.
+So I am going to convert lat/long info into more consistent city/state info using tidygeocoder. `fortune500` now contains only the data of Company, city, state, count, lat, and long.
+Other supplemental data could look like trying to add sector type for each company (tech, commerce, banking, etc.).
+Based on my motivations for exploraing corporations in the first place, it would be cool if I could find some sort of information regarding employment numbers.